Anne Cameron

 Much of her work was inspired by Northwest Coast First Nations' mythology and culture and centered women as characters asserting non-conformist independence.
-Cameron is a feminist and has been influential in bringing the injustices of patriarchal and colonial systems under scrutiny in her body of work.
+Cameron was a feminist and was influential in bringing the injustices of patriarchal and colonial systems under scrutiny in her body of work.

 Personal

-(Barbara) Anne Cameron was the daughter of Annie Cameron (née Graham) and Matthew Angus Cameron.
+Barbara Anne Cameron was born in Nanaimo, British Columbia on August 20, 1938, the daughter of Annie Cameron (née Graham) and Matthew Angus Cameron.
 Cameron has described her family as "hard-working, dirt poor," and highlights the peace and order she found in reading books as a child.
 She began writing at a young age, "scribbling notes on toilet paper," and attended high school in Nanaimo, British Columbia.
 At fourteen her mother gifted her a typewriter "even though she could not afford it."
 Cameron did not complete high school, and resisted certain subjects like home economics, preferring instead to spend time in the library.

-She lived briefly in Ontario, and in the mainland Vancouver area, but spent most of her life on the Sunshine Coast and Vancouver Island.
+Cameron lived briefly in Ontario, and in the mainland Vancouver area, but spent most of her life on the Sunshine Coast and Vancouver Island.
 She married and divorced, and parented 5 children, Alex Hubert, Erin Hubert, Pierre Hubert, Marianne Hubert Jones, and Tara Hubert Miller.
 Lacking the formal school credits to attend university, and later declined admission by Simon Fraser University as a mature student applicant, Cameron developed her writing through her own ingenuity and collaborative projects with friends.
 She especially credits time spent listening to storytellers; in particular she references Welsh coal-mining women and North English women storytellers, Chinese elder and Indigenous elder storytellers.

+Cameron died in Tahsis, British Columbia on November 30, 2022, at the age of 84.